mbreed-author/mbreed-author.github.io/index.md

 Gradually Hugh’s memories return – of his life as an MI6 officer a decade earlier.
 But in a world where Britain has been locked in a lonely Cold War against a Fascist-dominated Europe.
 Are his memories false: delusions, or implanted as part of a mind-control experiment?
 Or was the television news fake – and if so, why?
 And what is the role of Carlton, the shadowy Intelligence officer who delivered him to the hospital?

-Hugh types out his recollections: an adventure which takes him from an opium den in Limehouse, via a hippie encampment in British-occupied North France, to a State Reception for the Deputy Führer in the Durbar Court in Whitehall, and a Le Carre-style climax in the divided city of Paris.
+Hugh types out his recollections: an adventure which takes him from an opium den in Limehouse, via a hippie encampment in British-occupied North France, to a State Reception for the Deputy Fuhrer in the Durbar Court in Whitehall, and a Le Carre-style climax in the divided city of Paris.

 Meanwhile in the hospital Hugh struggles to understand his predicament, and to escape from it.
 But escape only leads him into greater danger.

-*Very well thought-out … Reminds me of Michael Moorcock’s earlier novels.* – Gary Gibson, leading British sci-fi writer.
+*Very well thought-out.
+Reminds me of Michael Moorcock’s earlier novels.* – Gary Gibson, leading British sci-fi writer.

 <br/>
 <br/>